Knetic/wisk/README.md

 `wisk` will unzip the file to a temporary directory, then generate a new project based on the contents of the archive.

+You can also use "registered templates", which are archives stored per-user.
+These can be used purely by name, eliminating the need to know exactly where the template is stored.
+To register a template, create a zip archive of the templat, then use the `-a` flag, like so;

+    wisk -a ./skeleton.zip

+Afterwards, you can use that same template by name.
+For example;

+    wisk skeleton ./cool_project

+Which uses the "skeleton" template (as it was defined when you used the `-a` flag) as the template for "cool_project".

 ###How do I know what parameters a skeleton accepts?

 Running `wisk` with the "-i" flag will inspect the given skeleton, and print out a list of all parameters used by it.
 Like so;